mpkrass7/m_pkfire/content/post/2024-07-11-retention-rate/index.md

 ## Background

 I reconnected with a friend of mine from high school last week.
 It was the first time we had seen each other in over 10 years.
 Writing that tempts me to wax poetic about the bizarre flow of time (it goes fast).
-The goal of my post is not to pontificate on the undulations of our lives but rather to do analysis.
+Let's put all things existential to the side for a few minutes.
+The goal of this post is not to pontificate on the undulations of our lives but rather to do analysis.

-Here is the situation: my friend started a new job teaching music lessons a few months ago, and she asked me to help her with a problem she was having.
+Here is the situation: my friend started a new job teaching music lessons a few months ago, and she asked me to help her with a problem she was having with her performance.
 One of the KPIs, or Key Performance Indicators for people who have not worked in a cubicle, her managers use to assess their employees is called *retention rate*.
-They measure retention each week by dividing the number of students who return to class the following week by the number of students who attended the class the previous week.
+They measure retention each week by dividing the number of students who return to class the following week by the number of students who attended class the previous week.
 They take a moving average of this rate and use it to decide what to pay their employees.
 Having only been at the company for a few months, she wondered if her short tenure had to do with her low retention rate.
 The hypothesis was that working at the same place for longer would let the instructor build up a portfolio of 'dedicated students'.
 When the tutor's portfolio consists almost entirely of dedicated students, the students are less likely to churn, thus making retention high.

 We therefore theorized that retention should naturally increase over time, but we weren't sure if we were right or by how much.
 In this notebook, I plug in a few student retention probabilities and simulate the retention rate over time.
 I do this over multiple runs to see if, holding all else constant, the retention rate naturally increases over time or not.